• Skip to primary navigation

 • Cupcake batter is made similarly to that of cake batter where the butter and sugar are creamed together in the bowl of a stand mixer before the wet ingredients then dry ingredients are added to create a fluffy batter.
 Muffins are made by whisking together the wet ingredients then adding in the dry.
 This tends to result in a thicker batter than that of cupcakes

-The key to achieving bakery style muffins lies in the ingredients used in this recipe and the way they're baked.
+The key to achieving bakery style jumbo muffins lies in the ingredients used in this recipe and the way they're baked.

 To achieve a moist muffin, a few key ingredients are needed.
-As you'll see in the full list of ingredients, no butter is used to make these double chocolate muffins.
+As you'll see in the full list of ingredients, no butter is used to make these muffins.
+Instead, oil is used to create a moister muffin.
+We love ourselves some butter, but trust me - oil works really well here.
+I've tried these with butter and with oil and they are moister with the oil.

 I would not recommend using olive oil, but rather a neutral oil such as vegetable, canola or grapeseed.
 Olive oil has a strong flavor that will carry through to your baked muffins.
 We want that chocolate flavor to shine through instead.

 In addition to oil, milk and sour cream are added to the muffin batter for added richness and moisture.
+Substitute the sour cream with full-fat plain yogurt if needed.

 Like this recipe?
 Follow me on Pinterest for lots more recipes just like this one!
 And don’t forget to pin this recipe for later by clicking on one of the images below the recipe.
 Or, click on any of the images in this post to save to Pinterest.